moogacs/docs.buf.build/docs/configuration/v1beta1/lint-rules.md

 rule applies within the given message).
 While you may expect a given enum value to always be unique across a package, APIs can develop over years, and there are countless examples of developers having to compromise on their enum names due to backwards compatibility issues.
-For example, you might have the following enum:
+For example, you might have this enum:

 ```protobuf
 enum Scheme {